IsaacIngram/v3/v3-ui/src/assets/projects/project0/project0.md

 ### Database
 We use a simple SQL database with tables for product information and user information.
 HTTP requests are made to get data about products, or to look up a user based on their RFID token.
 For security, we use authentication headers.
 Among other things, we store nutrition information about our products in the database.
 One of the downfalls of vending is that it can be difficult to find snacks that meet your nutrition goals.
-Bits 'n Bytes already addresses this by letting customers grab items to look at the nutrition label before deciding to buy, but we hope to implement more nutrition-based features in the future to bring more awareness to this important topic.
+Bits n' Bytes already addresses this by letting customers grab items to look at the nutrition label before deciding to buy, but we hope to implement more nutrition-based features in the future to bring more awareness to this important topic.

 ## Addressing Problems
 As with any new technology, there are lots of problems.
 Some of these we have figured out, and others we have not.
 This section is kind of a Q and A format.